Black Friday and Cyber Monday 2016: Inside the Numbers

 Seasonal demand often calls for additional staffing.
 The one thing you don’t want is for a customer to receive sub-par service due to a lack of knowledge on an agent’s part.
 All of your agents should be properly trained.
-If time is tight, Contextual Information can make things easier.
+If time is tight, contextual guidance can make things easier.
 Cross training is also critical–you need your staff to be interchangeable and knowledgeable in every area.

 Consumers are spending more time than ever using their mobile devices to search for–and more importantly, purchase–products and services.
 They expect a seamless experience across different devices, so don’t forget to test across every entry point.
 This should be done well ahead of an anticipated spike in order to provide time for any fixes that might be needed.